ushelp/EasyCommons-PropertiesUtils/doc/API-en.md

 ## 1. API summary
 EasyPropertiesUtils It includes the following components：

-1. **EasyProperties**：When the function does not affect or modify the properties used in place of the properties file java.util.Properties class, extends java.util.Properties, provides content merge (merge:: add, delete, change) and modifications (add, change modify) the original format; support `#comment` comment, `#newLine` add newline.
+1. **EasyProperties**：When the function does not affect or modify the properties used in place of the properties file java.util.Properties class, extends java.util.Properties, provides content merge (merge:: add, delete, change) and modifications (add, change modify) the original format; support `#comment` comment, `#newLine` add newline.<br/>
  **Scene** : properties require any scene file read and write operations, without affecting the original file format.

  ```JAVA